 What is low vision?

 Low vision patients are described as people who have lost a significant portion of their vision.
 This may be due to pathology such as macular degeneration, glaucoma or diabetes.
 Low vision may also be the result of an injury or birth defect.
 This condition may interfere with daily activities such as reading, writing, watching T.V., or recognizing people’s faces.
-Stephen L. Nichols, O.D. offers Low Vision evaluations to determine how to maximize your vision.
+KC Eye Clinic offers Low Vision evaluations to determine how to maximize your vision.

 What can a low vision specialist do for you?